Dom DeCicco

-Dominic John DeCicco (born September 11, 1988) is an American football scout and former linebacker.
-He works as an area scout for the San Francisco 49ers of the National Football League (NFL).
+Dominic John DeCicco (born September 11, 1988) is an American professional football scout and former linebacker who is a national scout for the San Francisco 49ers of the National Football League (NFL).

-He was signed by the Chicago Bears as an undrafted free agent in 2011, and would also play for the Tampa Bay Buccaneers and Minnesota Vikings.
-He played college football at Pittsburgh.
+He was signed by the Chicago Bears as an undrafted free agent in 2011, and was also a member of the Tampa Bay Buccaneers and Minnesota Vikings.
+He played college football for the Pittsburgh Panthers.

 Early life

 DeCicco went to Thomas Jefferson High School, where he played wide receiver, quarterback, safety, cornerback, and kick/punt returner.
 He was called one of the most diverse athletes in the state his senior year throwing for over 1,000 yards, rushing for over 1,000 yards, and also returning a kick and punt for a touchdown.
 He would go on to win one PIAA and two Western Pennsylvania Interscholastic Athletic League championships.
 DeCicco was also a four-year letterman in basketball and 1,000-point scorer.